 No, only the Sync Module 2 has the firmware and hardware required to support USB drives for Local Storage.

 Yes, you can use both forms of storage on the same account.
 A few options are shown below.

 When a plan cancels, the clips in Cloud Storage remain available in the Blink app until they reach the auto-delete age.

 If you have a Sync Module 2, that is not attached to a Blink Subscription Plan, Motion Clips from its Outdoor, Indoor (gen 2) and Mini cameras get saved to the USB drive.

-With the Blink Plus Plan, all devices are included in Cloud Storage, and a once-daily Clip Backup is saved to your USB drive.
+With the Blink Plus Plan all of your devices are included in Cloud Storage and a once-daily Clip Backup is saved to your USB drive.

 Sort of.
 When you begin using Cloud Backup, all clips that have not been saved yet are stored.
 This amounts to a bulk upload, however Clip Backups are not viewable in the Blink app.

 Clips from a USB drive cannot be moved to Cloud Storage in bulk.

 When you insert a USB storage device, the Sync Module 2 checks it for compatibility.